dfinity/motoko/doc/md/language-manual.md

 -   A `shared query <pat>` function may be also be invoked from a remote caller, but the effects on the callee are transient and discarded once the call has completed with a result (whether a value or error).

 -   A `shared composite query <pat>` function may only be invoked as an ingress message, not from a remote caller.
     Like a query, the effects on the callee are transient and discarded once the call has completed with a result (whether a value or error).
+    In addition, intermediate state changes made by the call are not obserable by any of its own `query`  or `composite query` callees.

 In either case, `<pat>` provides access to a context value identifying the *caller* of the shared (query) function.